Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/sonorancad-integration.md

 An event requests an early refresh.
 The server also polls units every 2 seconds and calls every 3 seconds by default to catch coordinate changes and older CAD behavior.
 One shared normalized cache and incremental client deltas are used regardless of display count.

+Bodycam runtime updates are event-driven with a 1-second polling fallback.
+They are not merged into either call cache and do not start a Station Displays capture loop.

 ## CAD restart and unavailable cache

 When `sonorancad` stops, the adapter marks the connection unavailable and authorized clients show the full `CAD CONNECTION UNAVAILABLE` overlay.
 When it starts, the resource waits one second, redetects the exports, and requests refreshed caches.